RosettaCommons/documentation/scripting_documentation/RosettaScripts/TaskOperations/taskoperations_pages/Residue-Level-TaskOperations.md

 ```

 ### [[PreserveCBetaRLT|rlto_PreserveCBetaRLT_type]]
-preserves c-beta during rotamer building for all residues.
+preserves c-beta during rotamer building for selected residues.
 Under development and untested.
 Use at your own risk.
 ```xml
 <PreserveCBetaRLT name="(&string;)" />
 ```